hja190/EvilCompany/README.md

 ### I keep craching
 This is my first ever BepInEx mod so that's to be expected.
 All I can say is to not spam any of the keys.

+### Current Issues
+Evil points don't save after you leave the server, it gets reset to the host's starting evil points value.